AndrewOhyara/css-custom-vscripts/README.md

 // This will include your script in the root scope IncludeScript("name_of_the_file");

-// Including it in a specific scope (ex. a table or an entity) IncludeScript("name_of_the_file", your_scope)
+// Including it in a specific scope (ex. a table or an entity scope) IncludeScript("name_of_the_file", your_scope)
 ```
 ## NOTE